 Why and What How Use for problem solving.
-When there is a problem, using the Kipling Questions can help you define your problem, which ultimately makes resolving your problem easier.
-What you need: Paper and pen What you do: Ask you/your team the following: Rudyard Kipling wrote a poem called 'I Keep Six Honest Serving Men', and the start of this poem is often referred to as the Kipling questions: What is the problem?
-Why is it a problem?
+When there is a problem, using the Kipling Questions can What you need: Paper and pen help you define your problem, which ultimately makes resolving your problem easier.
+What you do:Ask you/your team the following:What is the problem?
+Rudyard Kipling wrote a poem called 'I Keep Six Honest Serving Men', and the start of this poem is often referred to as the Kipling questions: Why is it a problem?
 Where is it a problem (location, geographical area, patient cohort)?
 How is it a problem?
 I keep six honest serving-men (They taught me all I knew); Their names are What and Why and When And How and Where and Who.
 When is it a problem (date/time)?
 Who is it a problem for?